 But (and yes, Mom and Dad can come back in) it’d behoove you to at least get a bachelor’s degree in at least one of those areas.
 Then there’s that possible law degree and even a master’s in business management or sports management.
 This is a job that takes smarts—the book kind and the street kind; the kind that only comes from experience.

-But again, there is no straight line to this job; it all depends on your personality, your experience, interests and where you are and when.
+But again, there is no straight line to this job; it all depends on your personality, your experience, your interests, and where you are and when.

 And remember that part about Glory in this career?
 A good sense of fairness and professional and personal ethics will keep you on the straight and narrow track to success.